Case Management Model

 - Center for Community Resources in Butler, Pennsylvania offers drug and alcohol case management services to individuals referred by treatment providers, mental health providers, social services agencies, and self-referrals.
 Case managers provide assistance by connecting individuals to treatment services, assisting with applications processes like Medicaid and Social Security, and advocating for individuals in various settings.

 Considerations for Implementation

 Rural communities may have limited social services, and available services may be difficult to access.
 Case managers may be nurses, social workers, or have expertise in other health disciplines.
-Case managers are an important source of information about the services available in the community for people with substance use disorders, particularly as complexity of care increases.
+Case managers are an important source of information about the services available in the community for people with SUD, particularly as complexity of care increases.

 Resources to Learn More

-Organization: Substance Abuse and Mental Health Services Administration
+Organization: Center for Substance Abuse Treatment, Substance Abuse and Mental Health Services Administration